SurfaceJS/surface/packages/dependency-injection/readme.md

 ```

 ## Provider

 When building a web app, register all dependencies on single container can increase significantly the load/size of the startup.

-In this case, the best pratices is break you containers in smaller peaces and distribute where is need.
+In this case, the best practices is break you containers in smaller peaces and distribute where is need.

 But we still need a way of connect all together.

 This can be done using `provider`.

 keys.ts

 ```ts
 const A_KEY                 = Symbol();
 const B_KEY                 = Symbol();